 Based on KFF analysis of vaccinations using the Centers for Disease Control and Prevention, Demographic Characteristics of People Receiving COVID-19 Vaccinations in the United States data and total population data using KFF analysis of the 2019 American Community Survey data.

-States that report race/ethnicity based on total doses administered are excluded from this analysis.
+Two states report race/ethnicity based on total doses administered.